ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryoem.md

 The EMAN2 authors offer some instructions on how to get EMAN2 running in a cluster environment on [their install page](https://blake.bcm.edu/emanwiki/EMAN2/Install/BinaryInstallAnaconda/2.3#Linux_Clusters).
 The default install may work as well if you avoid using MPI.

-#### Singularity Container
+#### Container

- At present, we have a mostly working [singularity container](/clusters-at-yale/guides/singularity/) for EMAN2.3 available here:
+ At present, we have a mostly working [apptainer container](/clusters-at-yale/guides/containers/) for EMAN2.3 available here:

 `/gpfs/ysm/datasets/cryoem/eman2.3_ubuntu18.04.sif`